 The Grizedale Society as it was then known, established its arts programme over 35 years ago, centered principally on theatre and visual art.
 The art programme achieved international significance, contributing to the discourse and development of public art in Britain through the 1980’s.
-Artists such as Andy Goldsworthy and Richard Harris made particularly significant and much-imitated works in the forest at this time, and the period is well documented in the illustrated book 'The Grizedale Experience: Sculpture, Arts and Theatre in a Lakeland Forest' edited by Paul Harris and founding director Bill Grant (Canongate Books, 1991), which is for sale through our office.
+Artists such as Andy Goldsworthy and Richard Harris made particularly significant and much-imitated works in the forest at this time, and the period is well documented in the illustrated book 'The Grizedale Experience: Sculpture, Arts and Theatre in a Lakeland Forest' edited by Paul Harris and founding director Bill Grant (Canongate Books, 1991).

 Ups & Downs